Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 Although untested, this is expected to be true, which would be unfortunate.

 If so, there might be better ways to identify which implementation a selector belongs to by some sort of function that combines the selector with some sort of constant, and directly produces the target implementation.

+#### How big can the struct of a storage namespace be?

+TBD

+There could be limitations to how big a storage namespace can become.
+If so, using multiple namespaces or even sub-namespaces would be a solution.
+Nonetheless, this should be researched.